 Port of Seattle Cruise Ship Lawyers

 The Port of Seattle is part of the city’s waterfront where boats, including cruise ships, can come to dock.
-This area of Seattle helps move people and cargo around the world and is an essential center for commerce and tourism in the city.
-Thousands of tourists come to Seattle on cruise ships every year, and it is the responsibility of the crew aboard those ships to keep their patrons safe.
-If you or a loved one were injured aboard a cruise ship or on an excursion through the Port of Seattle, you could be eligible for compensation for your injuries.
+This area of Seattle helps move people and cargo worldwide and is an essential center for commerce and tourism in the city.
+Thousands of tourists come to Seattle on cruise ships every year.
+The crew aboard those ships is responsible for keeping their patrons safe.
+If you or a loved one were injured aboard a cruise ship or on an excursion through the Port of Seattle, you could be eligible for compensation.

 For more information on lawsuits regarding Port of Seattle cruise ship accidents, contact Louis A. Vucci P.A. at (786) 375-0344 or use the live chat feature on our website.
-Your initial consultation is free and can be anonymous if you would prefer, so don’t hesitate to reach out to see if your cruise ship personal injury case could result in compensation.
+Your initial consultation is free and can be anonymous if you prefer, so don’t hesitate to ask if your cruise ship personal injury case could result in compensation.

 Cruise Lines That Serve the Port of Seattle

 Many different cruise lines enter and depart from the Port of Seattle as part of their voyages.
 The city of Seattle has two cruise ship terminals: Smith Cove and Bell Street Pier.
-Bell Street Pier is utilized by Norwegian Cruise Line and Oceania Cruises, while Smith Cove is the entry and departure point for Celebrity Cruises, Carnival Cruise Line, Royal Caribbean International, Princess Cruises, and Holland America Line.
+Norwegian Cruise Line and Oceania Cruises utilize Bell Street Pier.
+At the same time, Smith Cove is the entry and departure point for:

 Destinations Cruise Lines Sail from Port of Seattle